murbar/react-hooks-patterns/README.md

-# React hooks examples
+# React collected code

-These are some hooks patterns I have used in my projects.
+- Hooks patterns I have used in projects
+- Useful components
+- Utilities

-They may contain bugs -- sometimes I forget to update the code here when I make a change.
+Herein lies a big, no doubt -- sometimes I forget to update this repo when I improve the code sourced from here.
 Sorry about that.